Michael Onovwigun: 2019–20 season

 Onovwigun made two early-2019–20 season appearances for Carshalton Athletic, before transferring to division rivals Lewes in late August 2019.
 Until his release in December 2019, Onovwigun was a regular member of the Lewes team and he moved up to the National League South to join Dartford in January 2020.
 After just one appearance for the Darts, he joined Isthmian League South Central Division club Staines Town on a dual-registration deal in February and then moved to North Division club Maldon & Tiptree on a permanent transfer in early March.
 Onovwigun made three appearances for the Jammers, before the 2019–20 Isthmian League season was ended early.
 He announced his retirement from non-League football in July 2020.

 2022–present

 Onovwigun made five appearances for Southern Counties East League First Division club AFC Whyteleafe during the 2022–23 season.
 He made 21 appearances for Combined Counties League Premier Division South club Corinthian-Casuals during the 2024–25 season.
 In July 2025, Onovwigun transferred across the division to Tooting & Mitcham United.
+He made 41 appearances during a 2025–26 season in which the club reached the Combined Counties League Premier Division South playoff semi-finals.
+Onovwigun was retained for the 2026–27 season.